Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Discussion

-However, there are still several limitations in this research.
-Firstly, the data were collected in static environments, which means there are no other moving objects/subjects in the FOV of radar during data collection; this is still an open problem for the current radar-based HAR research community.
-The performance in environments containing moving objects and persons still needs to be further explored.
-Secondly, the radar is deployed on the dinner table in front of the participant, although this is the easiest and the most convenient setup, more radar deployment positions are worthwhile to be explored and tested for fine-grained eating/drinking gesture detection.
+However, there are still few limitations in this research.
+Firstly, the data were collected in static environments, which means there were no other moving objects/subjects in the ROI of radar during data collection.
+The performance in environments containing other moving objects and persons still needs further exploration.
+A typical radar noise for indoor scenarios caused by multipath problem \cite{b51} should also be considered in further study.
+Secondly, we observed that the model occasionally misclassifies certain deceptive movements as intake gestures.
+For instance, actions like wiping the mouth with a napkin, which was similar to drinking gesture from radar signal, as illustrated in Fig. \ref{noise_example}.
+Thirdly, this study mainly concentrated on the single-subject scenario.
+The multiple-subject eating scenario should be explored as future work.
+One potential solution is to incorporate an additional feature dimension, namely the angle information provided by the multiple-input-multiple-output (MIMO) radar.
+By integrating this information, the Range-Doppler-Angle-Time 4D data can be used to recognize activities from multiple subjects.